nachocaru/xaprb.com/content/blog/2007-12-06-progress-on-maatkit-bounty-part-3.md

 slave2 [localhost] {msandbox} ((none)) &gt; Bye</pre>

-OK, now I&#8217;ve messed up the first 12 films on one slave, and the first 1 on another.
-I could just go ahead and sync them right away, but first I&#8217;ll do a table checksum to demonstrate that functionality:
+OK, now I've messed up the first 12 films on one slave, and the first 1 on another.
+I could just go ahead and sync them right away, but first I'll do a table checksum to demonstrate that functionality:

 <pre>baron@kanga:~/rsandbox_5_0_45$ mk-table-checksum --replicate=test.checksum --port=16045 127.0.0.1 -q
 </pre>

-And now I&#8217;ll tell the sync tool to go fix the differences the checksum revealed:
+And now I'll tell the sync tool to go fix the differences the checksum revealed:

 <pre>baron@kanga:~/rsandbox_5_0_45$ mk-table-sync  --replicate=test.checksum h=127.0.0.1,P=16045 -vx
 # Syncing P=16046,h=127.0.0.1